WhatsApp Us +60 12548 7911

 Malaysia also has mandatory social security contributions to the Social Security Organization (SOCSO), Employment Insurance System (EIS), and the Employees Provident Fund (EPF) by both employees and employers.
 This SOCSO coverage and protection is only offered to Malaysian citizens and PRs with monthly contributions from both the employer and employee.

-Sales and Services Tax in Malaysia
+Sales and Services Tax (SST) in Malaysia

 Malaysia also levies a sales tax on goods manufactured or imported, with certain exemptions like live animals, antibiotics, unprocessed food, and vegetables. (standard rates are 5%, 10%).
 The standard rate for service tax is 6%, which is applicable for domestic air travel, telecommunication, accommodation, food and beverages, health and wellness centres, golf clubs, and certain other professional services.